Madelaine had everything she wanted.

 Then she was dead…

 Lexie’s friend Helen was part of a close-knit group at university.
-Now, ten years later, Helen is fearful when another of the group reappears and suggests a reunion.
+Now, ten years later, Helen is apprehensive when another of the group suggests a reunion.

-Is someone targeting the former students, or is the killer one of the group?
+Is someone targeting the group, or is one of them the killer?

 The Worst Lie is the second standalone novel in the exciting Lexie Wyatt murder mystery series.